-\ The PET shall be of 2 hours duration with 100 number of MCQ-type questions.
+The PET shall be of 2 hours duration with 100 number of MCQ-type questions.
 Each question shall carry 4 marks and there shall be no negative marking.
-In PET for English & Sociology, 50% of the questions will be of subjective type & remaining 50% of the questions shall be of MCQ-Type.

 3.7 Employed candidates including permanent faculty members of the University Schools or affiliated colleges/institutions, who wish to seek Ph.D. admission as full-time research scholars, must obtain leave for a period of at least three years to fulfil the minimum registration period of the University.
 Candidates, who need a proof of selection to obtain leave from their employers, may use the selection/admission list displayed on the University website for this purpose, but admission shall only be granted upon submission of the leave sanction letter in original.
 All employed candidates (full-time / part-time) in regular employment must obtain a "No Objection Certificate" for the purpose of pursuing Ph.D. programme and the same must be submitted at the time of interview for admission.